MaximilianSoerenPollak/MaximilianSoerenPollak/README.md

 - 🌱 I’m currently leanring more about how to **build Internal Developer Tools and try to extend my knowledge in GO**

-- 💡 Currently working on a time tracking CLI called `Zeit`.
+- 💡 Currently working on a time tracking CLI called `GoChron`.
 You can find it [here](https://github.com/MaximilianSoerenPollak/GoChron)

 - 💬 Ask me about **Python, Go, or anything else you find interesting.
 I'm always happy to listen to enthusiastic people**